xavierlepretre/corda-slot-machine/FUNCTIONAL-SPEC.md

 2. The Casino node reveals its secret to the Player node
 3. The Player node reveals its secret to the Casino node
-4. Whichever is the winning node combines the two secrets, into a single final "reveal" transaction which finishes the game
+4. Whichever is the winning node combines the two secrets, into a single final "reveal" transaction which finishes the game.
+In the current implementation, the player finishes the game.

 The reveal is asymmetric i.e. "Casino reveals before the Player" -- for reasons explained later, in the first two subsections of [Preventing malicious timeouts](#preventing-malicious-timeouts).